NCAR/crayenv/README.md

 job and start the cluster.
 During subsequent invokation it will use the same SLURM cluster to launch the jobs.
-The SLURM cluster can be queried using usual slurm commands like sinfo, scontrol etc. but the commands need to be invoked within the container.
+The SLURM cluster can be queried using usual slurm commands like `sinfo`, `scontrol` etc. but the commands need to be invoked within the container.

 ## Building Applications